HBRGTech/mongo-session-manager/README.md

  maxPoolSize | Maximum Number of MongoDB Connections for this manager.
 Defaults to 25 replicaSet | Name of the MongoDB Replica Set

-# Architecture
-The manager is made up of two components, `org.hbr.session.manager.MongoPersistentManager` and `org.hbr.session.store.MongoStore`.
-The `MongoPersistentManager` is responsible for configuring the Session Manager. `MongoStore` handles the interactions with MongoDB, via a `MongoClient` instance, and is responsible for the various session management operations.
-Serialization of session data is handled using an `java.io.ObjectOutputStream`.

 ## API Docs
 API Docs are available here: